pete-mc/Dynamics365Reports/README.md

 Current WIP, A report framework for Dynamics 365 using an Azure Function to use a HTML layout and FetchXML to create a PDF report.

 Currently Planned Features:
-* Better support for currency formats
-* Better support for date/time formats
+* Better credential handeling
 * Full sample HTML resources (Templates)
 * Dynamics workflow plugin
 * Dynamics html resource for Email Report and Print Report buttons
+* Extra formatting options

 ## Usage
 1. Create a new HTTP Trigger C# function in Azure.
 Create / Replace function.json, project.json and run.cx with files under Dynamics365PDF-Report folder.